chzerv/linux-workstation-playbook/README.md

 # What does this do?

-This playbook performs tasks like:
+This playbook performs the following tasks:

 - Configure pacman and dnf so they both provide better output and are faster.
-- Update system and install packages.
+- Update system and install packages (npm, pip and flatpak are also supported).
 - Better handling of OOM conditions by tweaking Virtual Memory and installing/configuring [earlyoom](https://github.com/rfjakob/earlyoom).
 - Change I/O schedulers depending on disk type (SSD vs HDD vs NVMe).
 - Disable watchdogs for better performance and lower power consumption.
 - Download my dotfiles and symlink them to the right places.
 - Set capabilities for some programs that require sudo.
 This way, any user can use them without privilege elevation.
+- Apply some minor Gnome Shell tweaks.
+- Change ansible roles path.
+- Change gpg-agent's `default-cache-ttl` and `max-cache-ttl` values.
+- Disable `pam_systemd_homed.so` to avoid journal spamming (**Archlinux only**).
+Make sure to set `disable_pam_systemd_homed` to `false` if you use `systemd-homed`.

 # Stuff that still have to be done manually